 7. Outlook will automatically sort your mail – turn it on.
 Outlook can automatically put all the notices from groups you don’t need min. by min. updates from in a folder to review later.
 Even in this day and age of instant communication, do you really need to see everything right now??
 Most things can wait.

-Interviewed a HR Director, Robert S. – oh, he’s looking for a job if anyone needs a good HR Director.
+Interviewed an HR Director, Robert S. – oh, he’s looking for a job if anyone needs a good HR Director.
 We started talking about all the ways we network – LinkedIn, Facebook, seminars at outplacement firms, alumni networks, and all the various groups affiliated with LinkedIn.
 We talked about likes and dislikes of networking and the one thing he said he really missed is the elevator pitch.

-I had to ask – elevator pitch?
+I had to ask – an elevator pitch?
 It’s the 30 seconds you have in an elevator to pitch the Vice President you just happened to run into.
 It’s your commercial, your 15 minutes of fame in the world of finding a new job or getting a better job.
 So, Bob (we were on not so formal terms by now) gave me his pitch.
 It was a good one.

 We all need a good “elevator pitch”.
 You need it for your Facebook page, LinkedIn page, for the 30 seconds standing in front of the networking group.
 Yes, even in this email/texting/instant messaging age we still sometimes have to talk to people.
-You need a stutter-free pitch that demonstrates who you are quickly without too much fluff.
+You need a stutter-free pitch that demonstrates who you are quick without too much fluff.
 Have you refined your elevator pitch lately?
 Work on it and get it down pat, it’s a good thing to have.